Predicting stellar collision outcomes of main sequence stars: Introduction

 Given these different implications, there is a clear need for efficient and accurate tools to predict the outcomes of stellar collisions across a wide range of initial conditions.
 While numerical simulations remain the standard for detailed modeling, their computational cost limits their utility for exploratory studies over a large range of parameters.
 Machine learning (ML) offers a promising alternative, enabling rapid predictions by learning the mapping between initial conditions and collision outcomes from precomputed simulation data.
 By training on a large dataset of SPH simulations, an ML model can capture the underlying physics while operating at a fraction of the computational cost.

-In this work, we present an ML framework designed to predict the outcomes of stellar collisions, including remnant masses and unbound gas, with high accuracy and efficiency\footnote { The code is publicly available with a detailed README file in\\ \texttt{\url{https://github.com/pau-amaro-seoane/SCOPE}} } .
-We show that the model can reproduce the results of SPH simulations with high fidelity while operating in fractions of a second, making it ideal for large-scale parameter studies or real-time applications.
+In this work, we present an ML framework designed to predict the outcomes of stellar collisions with high accuracy and efficiency\footnote { The code is publicly available with a detailed README file in\\ \texttt{\url{https://github.com/pau-amaro-seoane/SCOPE}} } . {The model focuses on predicting key physical quantities derived from SPH simulations: the number of remnants (classification as a merger or fly-by), the final masses of the remnants, and the total mass of unbound gas (mass loss).} We show that the model can reproduce the results of SPH simulations with high fidelity while operating in fractions of a second, making it ideal for large-scale parameter studies or real-time applications.
 Furthermore, we explore the physical insights gained from the model, such as the dominant role of the virial parameter $ \Gamma $ and impact parameter $ b $ in determining collision outcomes.

 An important application of this ML framework is its integration into a Monte Carlo scheme we recently developed that simulates the evolution of dense stellar systems around supermassive black holes (SMBHs), where collisions are critical \citep{2024ApJ...961..232Z,2025ApJ...980..210Z}.
 By coupling our collision-prediction model with a Fokker-Planck solver, one enables realistic treatment of collisional outcomes—such as mergers, mass loss, and debris formation—without sacrificing the scalability required for long-term dynamical integrations.
 Traditional stellar dynamical approaches either simplify collisions or ignore them entirely due to the cost of hydrodynamic simulations.
 Our method instead provides on-the-fly, physics-informed predictions for collision remnants and ejecta, dynamically updating stellar masses and orbits within the Fokker-Planck formalism.
 This advancement is particularly relevant for modeling nuclear star clusters, where collision rates can be high and their feedback on SMBH accretion (via gas production) and potential gravitational-wave source populations (via compact object formation) remains poorly constrained.